dmcg/minutest/docs/README.md

     val warningLight get() = keySwitch()
 }

-class CompoundFixtureExampleTests : JupiterTests {
+class CompoundFixtureExampleTests : JUnit5Minutests {

     class Fixture() {
         // Rather than introduce a mocking framework, we can work with